mongodb/terraform-provider-mongodbatlas/website/docs/r/project.html.markdown

 * `is_collect_database_specifics_statistics_enabled` - (Optional) Flag that indicates whether to enable statistics in [cluster metrics](https://www.mongodb.com/docs/atlas/monitor-cluster-metrics/) collection for the project.
 * `is_data_explorer_enabled` - (Optional) Flag that indicates whether to enable Data Explorer for the project.
 If enabled, you can query your database with an easy to use interface.
 When Data Explorer is disabled, you cannot terminate slow operations from the [Real-Time Performance Panel](https://www.mongodb.com/docs/atlas/real-time-performance-panel/#std-label-real-time-metrics-status-tab) or create indexes from the [Performance Advisor](https://www.mongodb.com/docs/atlas/performance-advisor/#std-label-performance-advisor).
 You can still view Performance Advisor recommendations, but you must create those indexes from [mongosh](https://www.mongodb.com/docs/mongodb-shell/#mongodb-binary-bin.mongosh).
+* `is_extended_storage_sizes_enabled` - (Optional) Flag that indicates whether to enable extended storage sizes for the specified project.
+Clusters with extended storage sizes must be on AWS or GCP, and cannot span multiple regions.
+When extending storage size, initial syncs and cross-project snapshot restores will be slow.
+This setting should only be used as a measure of temporary relief; consider sharding if more storage is required.
 * `is_performance_advisor_enabled` - (Optional) Flag that indicates whether to enable Performance Advisor and Profiler for the project.
 If enabled, you can analyze database logs to recommend performance improvements.
 * `is_realtime_performance_panel_enabled` - (Optional) Flag that indicates whether to enable Real Time Performance Panel for the project.
 If enabled, you can see real time metrics from your MongoDB database.
 * `is_schema_advisor_enabled` - (Optional) Flag that indicates whether to enable Schema Advisor for the project.
 If enabled, you receive customized recommendations to optimize your data model and enhance performance.
 Disable this setting to disable schema suggestions in the [Performance Advisor](https://www.mongodb.com/docs/atlas/performance-advisor/#std-label-performance-advisor) and the [Data Explorer](https://www.mongodb.com/docs/atlas/atlas-ui/#std-label-atlas-ui).